-Rappler is on the lookout for talented and dedicated students who don't mind getting their hands dirty and their feet wet
+Rappler is on the lookout for talented and dedicated students who are willing to go beyond their comfort zones in a challenging internship environment

 The National Schools Press Conference is the top competition for all young campus journalists across the country.
 Here is why every NSPC participant is both excited and anxious at the same time.

 I am grateful for getting the opportunity to learn from the different people I have met during the internship and to work on stories that have, in some small way at least, sparked conversations

 'We hope other countries, not only the Philippines and Cambodia, can prepare for and minimize risks for any kind of disaster'

 'I wondered if I would find my inner Lois Lane or if I would even find other Lois Lanes in my internship.
 But it turned out to be entirely different.'

 'In both Cambodia and Philippines, we are optimistic about the future, yet every single youth just needs to do more to make our collective future brighter'